Travel Blog – Blog About Traveling | The Broad Life

 Many night markets in Taipei, searched on Google Maps.

 Yes, Taipei actually has many more interesting night markets for you to spend days discovering.
-Besides the four markets that I had a chance to go to, here is the list of the others in Taipei that you can take visit:
+Besides the four markets that I had a chance to go to, here is the list of the others in Taipei that you can visit:

 5. Huaxi Night Market